 Introduction Java Spring Interview Questions And Answers

-Java Spring framework is a lightweight framework, most popular and it is an open-source Java platform.
-It provides comprehensive architecture and infrastructure support in such a way that it should be very easily and rapidly to develop robust Java applications.
-Java Spring framework can also be called as a framework of frameworks since it is designed to support various other frameworks such as Hibernate, Struts, EJB, Tapestry, JSF, etc. This can be defined as an organizer where we can find a solution for the various technical issues.
-Java Spring framework is considered as one of the most powerful and also flexible frameworks designed to build robust Java applications.
+Java Spring framework is a lightweight framework, most popular, and it is an open-source Java platform.
+It provides comprehensive architecture and infrastructure support in such a way that it should be very easy and rapidly to develop robust Java applications.
+The Java Spring framework can also be called a framework of frameworks since it is designed to support various other frameworks such as Hibernate, Struts, EJB, Tapestry, JSF, etc. This can be defined as an organizer where we can find a solution for various technical issues.
+The Java Spring framework is considered one of the most powerful and flexible frameworks designed to build robust Java applications.

-Now, if you are looking for a job which is related to Java Spring then you need to prepare for the 2020 Java Spring Interview Questions.
+If you are looking for a job related to Java Spring, you need to prepare for the 2020 Java Spring Interview Questions.
 It is true that every interview is different as per the different job profiles.
-Here, we have prepared the important Java Spring Interview Questions and Answers which will help you get success in your interview.
+Here, we have prepared the important Java Spring Interview Questions and Answers, which will help you get success in your interview.

 In this article, we are going to look at some of the most important and top 2020 Java Spring Interview Questions that are frequently asked in an interview.
 All these questions are divided into two parts are as follows: